Intestinal fibrosis or stricture

 Clostridioides difficile infection (CDI) is a growing threat to the health care system and its patients.
 CDI causes severe diarrhea and colitis in patients.
 According to the Center for Disease Control and Prevention (CDC), there are around almost half a million infections in the United States each year.
 Old age, hospitalization, immunocompromised status, and previous C. difficile exposure are risk factors for CDI.
 Postmenopausal women are also associated with an increased trend of CDI-related hospitalization, suggesting hormonal influence.
 Some studies suggest gender differences in CDI disease outcomes.
 Additionally, about 1/6 of CDI cases will recur in 2-8 weeks.
 The use of standard antibiotics is associated with a high relapse rate.
 Fecal microbiota transplantation (FMT) has a 90% success rate, but cases with severe adverse effects were reported.
 As current therapeutic options are not ideal, optimization is necessary.

-Therefore, Dr. Koon utilized high-throughput screening (HTS) to discover cell signaling pathways and metabolomics to discover metabolites that influence the pathological effects of C. difficile toxins.
+Therefore, Prof. Koon utilized high-throughput screening (HTS) to discover cell signaling pathways and metabolomics to discover metabolites that influence the pathological effects of C. difficile toxins.
 He identified several novel orally active drugs and metabolites that modulate gut microbiota, immune responses, and intestinal epithelial cell survival in infected animals.
 These reagents can be safely and effectively used alone or with existing therapeutic regimens to inhibit primary infection and prevent recurrence.
 Dr. Koon also assisted multiple drug companies in elucidating the mechanisms of action of therapeutic drugs.

 Obesity and diabetes